This section provides current information on unemployment benefit, procedures for claiming it and the requirements for eligibility.

 - you are in the Lithuanian armed forces, in the initial compulsory military service or undertaking alternative service;

-- you are not working because of taking childcare leave to look after a child 1-3;
+- you are not working because of taking childcare leave to look after a 1-3 years old child;

-- you are one of the parents (or adoptive parents) of a disabled person or the guardian of a disabled child, providing permanent care at home;
+- you are one of the parents (or adoptive parents) of a disabled person or the guardian (carer) of a disabled person, providing permanent care at home;

-- you are the spouse of a civil servant or of someone in the professional military service;
+- you are the spouse of a posted civil servant or of someone in the professional military service and living together abroad;

 If you wish to receive unemployment benefit you must fulfil the following conditions: